ianli-sc/performanceInspector/README.md

 </p>
 ## Why & Where

-* Model browsers supported API of performance but no extension for chrome that make user easy to see the result
+* Modern browsers supported API of performance but no extension for chrome that make user easy to see the result
 * [Download from chrome apps](https://chrome.google.com/webstore/detail/performance-inspector/bgomfgoppmhcminmdojjeejheppadagh)，find in your develop tool tabs

 ## Build